dif3dgela/dif3dgela.github.io/content/authors/andoni-mujika/_index.md

 superuser: false

 # Role/position
-role: Researcher in Deep Learning and AI
+role: Professor in the Department of Computer Science and Artificial Intelligence

 # Organizations/Affiliations
 organizations: